transcom/circleci-docker/README.md

 [![CircleCI](https://circleci.com/gh/transcom/circleci-docker/tree/master.svg?style=svg)](https://circleci.com/gh/transcom/circleci-docker/tree/master)

 This repository manages the custom-built docker images for use with CircleCI and development.
-Each image contains the minimum necessary tools to run testing and devleopment.
+Each image contains the minimum necessary tools to run testing and development.

 The base image contains Python 3.8.x.